Playwrights Horizons

 Playwrights Horizons is a not-for-profit American Off-Broadway theater located in New York City dedicated to the support and development of contemporary American playwrights, composers, and lyricists, and to the production of their new work.

-Under the leadership of Artistic Director Adam Greenfield and Managing Director Casey York, Playwrights Horizons encourages the new work of veteran writers while nurturing an emerging generation of theater artists.
-Writers are supported through every stage of their growth with a series of development programs: script and score evaluations, commissions, readings, musical theater workshops, Studio and Mainstage productions.
+Founded in 1971, it is as of 2025 led by artistic director Adam Greenfield.

 History

-Playwrights Horizons was founded in 1971 at the Clark Center Y by Robert Moss, before moving to 42nd Street in 1977 where it was one of the original theaters that started Theater Row by converting adult entertainment venues into off Broadway theaters.
+Playwrights Horizons was founded in 1971 at the Clark Center by Robert Moss, before moving to 42nd Street in 1977 where it was one of the original theaters that started Theater Row by converting adult entertainment venues into off Broadway theaters.
 The current building was built on the site of a former burlesque, which previously served as the off-Broadway Maidman Playhouse between 1960 and 1966.

-André Bishop served as Artistic Director from 1981 to 1991, followed by Don Scardino who served through 1995.
-Tim Sanford served as Artistic Director from 1996 until July 2020, serving as "outgoing Artistic Director" during the 2020-2021 season.
-Adam Greenfield took over as Artistic Director in July 2020.
-In 2023, Managing Director Leslie Marcus ended her 30-year tenure with the company.
+André Bishop served as artistic director from 1981 to 1991, followed by Don Scardino who served through 1995.
+Tim Sanford served as artistic director from 1996 until July 2020, serving as "outgoing artistic director" during the 2020-2021 season.
+Adam Greenfield took over as artistic director in July 2020.
+In 2023, managing director Leslie Marcus ended her 30-year tenure with the company, and Casey York was appointed to the position.

-Playwrights Horizons has worked with over 375 writers and is the recipient of numerous awards and honors.
-In 2005, it was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.
+In 2005, Playwrights Horizons was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.

+In December 2025, a lawsuit was filed against Playwrights Horizon, alleging that a discount offered to patrons who identified as people of color was racially discriminatory.
+The plaintiff was represented by an attorney whose organization had filed 21 lawsuits in the previous two years.
+Playwrights Horizon issued a statement in response to the litigation, calling the lawsuit "meritless."

+Description and governance

+Playwrights Horizons encourages the new work of veteran writers while nurturing an emerging generation of theater artists.
+Writers are supported through every stage of their growth with a series of development programs: script and score evaluations, commissions, readings, musical theater workshops, along with studio and mainstage productions.

+Adam Greenfield took over as artistic director in July 2020, and Casey York was became managing director in mid-2024.

+Auxiliary programs

 Playwrights Horizons' auxiliary programs include the Playwrights Horizons Theater School, which is affiliated with NYU's Tisch School of the Arts, and Ticket Central, a central box office that supports the off-Broadway performing arts community.
 Designated to give undergraduate students a foundation within various fields of theater.
 The theater school is split between a traditional two year program, focusing on skills and techniques as a theater artist, and an advanced training program, which is meant to help students build a connection between undergraduate training and their independent careers.

 Founded in 2010, Clubbed Thumb and Playwrights Horizons founded SuperLab, which aimed to support creative thinking by producing six new plays.

 Awards

+Playwrights Horizons has worked with over 375 writers, and is the recipient of numerous awards and honors.

 Past productions include seven Pulitzer Prize winners: